Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 ---
 Just playing around with Python Flask.
 Using it as "quick and dirty" way of testing Webhooks.

-Webhooks is a way to send notification from a application server like Cisco DNAC to another application.
-On the Cisco DNAC, you can subscribe to many different types of notifications and which external destination server to send these notifications to.
+Webhooks is a way to send notification from an application to another application.
+On the Cisco DNAC, you can subscribe to many different types of event notifications and add external destination server to send these notifications to.

 Python Flask will act as a webhook server, supporting HTTPS and authentication based webhooks.
 It is just a web server that allows other servers to post notifications to.
 (Reverse API)